-Protected intersections are geometrically configured to allow the safe movement of all modes.
-Protected intersections improve visibility and reduce vehicle conflict for people walking and biking by using green paint, exclusive bicycle lanes or bicycle boxes, and innovative signal timing (see page 17 of the Bicycle and Pedestrian Facilities Toolkit).
+Protected intersections are geometrically configured to allow the safe movement of all modes by improving visibility and reducing vehicle conflict for people walking and biking by using green paint, exclusive bicycle lanes or bicycle boxes, and innovative signal timing (see page 17 of the Bicycle and Pedestrian Facilities Toolkit).
+FDOT is looking for opportunities to introduce protected intersections through corridor studies and ongoing projects.